I loved you so I never said no.

 Why can’t I learn to say no without shouting?

 So you accept it without getting defensive.
 So you open up to me and understand my decisions.
 So you learn to deal with disappointment and are prepared to take the knocks that life has planned for you.

 Realization hits and I’m trying, even though I fail many times.
 I know now that it’s not about success, but about making the effort.

 What you need from me is the thing I find most difficult to do.
 But I’m trying.
 Because at the end it’s not about me but about my love for YOU.

 My inspiration for this essay was a conversation with a parent who had a very badly behaved child.
 I remember hearing the child screaming in temper and asking the child’s mother if she needed help.
 She smiled apologetically, saying :

 “We loved our son so much that we never said no to him.”

-    She continued to explain, saying “He’s gone so used to getting his way that he’s screaming the place down, because I’ve just said he can’t go out.
+She continued to explain, saying “He’s gone so used to getting his way that he’s screaming the place down, because he wants to go out to play and I’ve just said no because it’s too late.
 We’re starting to say no when he behaves badly, but sometimes we get so tired, we just give in.”